On-Premise vs. Cloud Computing: Definitions, The Key Differences, and Use Cases

 4. What Level of IT Expertise Does Your Team Have?

-A growing mid-sized business transitioned from on-premise servers to a public cloud platform, reaping multiple benefits.
+A growing mid-sized firm transitioned from on-premise servers to a public cloud platform for better scalability and cost control.

 Does your business need transformation?